dotSlashJack/covid-risk-meter/README.md

 ### Other files

-There are a few other files on here that we have used to grab some of the data and work towards a frontend website (e.g., dhss_covid_scraper.py).
+There are a few other files on here in the "misc" folder that we have used to grab some of the data and work towards a frontend website (e.g., dhss_covid_scraper.py).
 You are welcome to take a look at those, but they are probably not very useful to you.
-Some reorgainization and cleanup of this repo are in order in the near future.
+We also have an admin upload page that we use to upload the new excel file each day (and automatically update the metric from there); feel free to contact us if you would like information on how to set up your own admin page or would like a copy of our code for that portion of the project.

 ### Contact

 colab[at]jackhester[dot]com or jsmith[at]tmrpa[dot]org

+>#
+This code is still under development and is NOT intended for public use.
+We provide no warranty or guarantee that our code works or will be useful or accurate.
+>#